lresner/meetx/our_pedagogy.md

 -Every 5 minute block should bookend with an 'interactive practice' or other *CFU* -Use CFUs REGULARLY

+3. ALWAYS use names + Personal details
+  - To cold call
+  - To reinforce positive behavior in front of the class (eg. 'Did everyone hear Laura's insight?
+Laura can you repeat?  or Steve can you summarize what Laura said and possibly add?'
+  - To gently state need from a student in front of class 'eg. Tommy we need you to wrap up and give your attention to Lisa.'
+  - In written curriculum examples (eg. 'Jerry.dance = "true"')
+  - In impromptu examples/metaphors (eg. 'Ok let's try another example of real-world functions.
+We all know Jerry is an amazing dancer.
+Jerry — can you break down the steps of the 'duggy?')

 *CFUs*
 Checks for understanding are a key tactic for
 1. Introducing interacitivty into a lesson